rjramos70/rjramos70/README.md

   - [ReFlix](https://reflix.vercel.app): Responsive web application in NetFlix format for learning React and its concepts.

 #### Spring:
-  - [AlgaFood]: Project using Spring, JPA, Hibernate, MySQL, among others, which is the backend layer of a food delivery company in iFood format using REST APIs.
+  - [AlgaFood](https://): Project using Spring, JPA, Hibernate, MySQL, among others, which is the backend layer of a food delivery company in iFood format using REST APIs.

 Would you like to find me?